Whether it’s a day at the local splash pad, swimming lessons, or a family holiday at the beach, swim diapers get lots of use year

 Why Cloth Diaper Covers Can’t Do the Same Thing in The Pool

-Cloth diaper covers are great at keeping messes in on dry land, but diaper covers have a waterproof coating on it to ensure that your floor, clothes, couch,
+Cloth diaper covers are great at keeping messes in on dry land, but diaper covers have a waterproof coating on them to ensure that your floor, clothes, couch,

 Not only does no one want to swim with a Baby Ruth in the water, but many public swimming pools have specific requirements for swimming diapers that state the diaper can not be absorbent and must be able to contain solid waste.